MFlowCode/MFC/README.md

 ## Getting started

 You can navigate [to this webpage](https://mflowcode.github.io/documentation/md_getting-started.html) to get started using MFC!
-Its rather straightforward.
+It's rather straightforward.
 On MacOS, you can use [Homebrew](https://brew.sh) to install MFC's modest set of dependencies.
-From a new command line, issue
+From a command line, issue
 ```console
 brew install wget make python make cmake coreutils gcc openmpi
 ```